-Unwilling combatant: For definition purposes an "unwilling combatant" is a player who attempts to defend himself against his opponent by protecting himself from incoming blows and or punches.
-The unwilling combatant will use his best efforts to deflect any incoming blows or punches.
-The unwilling combatant criteria will include not dropping his gloves, not taking his helmet off on his own accord, or any other actions that would constitute the player deemed willing to engage in the fight.
-Also, the unwilling combatant does not initially counter with any return punches or blows.
-The unwilling combatant may be subject to appropriate penalties, if any, for his actions.
+Unwilling combatant: For definition purposes an "unwilling combatant" is a player who attempts to defend themselves against their opponent by protecting themselves from incoming blows and or punches.
+The unwilling combatant will use their best efforts to deflect any incoming blows or punches.
+The unwilling combatant criteria will include not dropping their gloves, not taking their helmet off on their own accord, or any other actions that would constitute the player deemed willing combatant may be subject to appropriate penalties, if any, for their actions.

-- 8.23.2 FIGHTING PENALTY ASSESSMENT A player deemed to be fighting shall be assessed: - A 5-minute major and a game misconduct, for fighting; and - An automatic one game suspension from the team's next game. - 8.23.3 INSTIGATOR An instigator of a fight shall be a player who by his actions or demeanor demonstrates at least one of the following criteria: - Distance traveled in order to begin fighting; or - Gloves off first; or - First punch thrown; or - Substitution direct from bench in order to begin fight; or - Menacing attitude or posture; - Verbally inciting another player: or - Gestures or threats: or - Conduct in retaliation to a prior game incident.
+- 8.23.2 FIGHTING PENALTY ASSESSMENT A player deemed to be fighting shall be assessed: - A 5-minute major and a game misconduct, for fighting; and - An automatic one game suspension from the team's next game. - 8.23.3 INSTIGATOR An instigator of a fight shall be a player who by their actions or demeanor demonstrates at least one of the following criteria: - Distance traveled in order to begin fighting; or - Gloves off first; or - First punch thrown; or - Substitution direct from bench in order to begin fight; or - Menacing attitude or posture;

+- Verbally inciting another player: or

+- Gestures or threats; or

+- Conduct in retaliation to a prior game incident.